awestover/theland/README.md

-# cool games
+# theland
-These are some cool games
+It is kind of the best thing ever

 # dependencies

 # mongodb stuff

-NOTE sql isn't really case sensitive.... so the column names don't have camel casing...
+NOTE SQL is no respecter of capitalization so the column names don't have camel casing...

-single quotes for sql stuff
+single quotes for SQL stuff

-sql tests:
-SELECT * FROM information_schema.tables WHERE table_name='test';
+SELECT * FROM information_schema.tables WHERE table_name='users';
-(Created table test)

 please note postgresql and mysql ARE (subtly) different. ie INSERT command INSERT INTO test VALUES('hmm')